trvrb/dynamics-practical/README.md

-# Inferring spatiotemporal dynamics of the H1N1 influenza pandemic from sequence data

-Test 5...

 ## Introduction

 In 2009, a [variant of influenza H1N1](http://en.wikipedia.org/wiki/Pandemic_H1N1/09_virus) emerged through reassortment of bird, swine and human flu viruses, with surface proteins HA and NA of swine origin.